Signals Feed

 bot.score | number | 0-100 automation likelihood.
 Higher means less person-like. |

-bot.category | string? | Present when traffic maps to a known category such as search_crawler, ai_agent, monitoring, or automation. |
+bot.category | string? | Present when traffic maps to a known category (see the taxonomy above). |

 bot.name | string? | Human-readable non-human agent label when known. |